bozdogan/color-map/README.md

 Given a set of countries and list of their neighbors, the program creates a graph data structure and solves the map coloring problem in an iterative fashion.

-It then plots the resulting map as follows:
+It then plots the resulting map:

 ![image-20210708154130285](README-res/image-20210708154130285.png)